Skip to main content Skip to docs navigation

 But having to start work on that on 21st December when you have promised all your users that the new version is coming on Jan 1st...
 That is INSANELY TOUGH, especially as Wotja 23 was ready to go and were by then already knackered.

-Background Stage 1 - One Time Buy (OTB) Permanent Unlocks to the rescue
+Background Stage 1 - One Time Buy (OTB) IAP for Permanent Unlocks to the rescue

 Intermorphic is Tim and Pete and Wotja is a very complex system of interdependencies and UI components.
 A lot of effort in each major version goes into things most users never see or notice.
 On top of that, by V22 we also had 14 different variants to build/test every release.